brockmh/CPS310Project/Phase1.md

 - Group members as Students

 ### E. Overview
 - This system is designed to make the university system easier to use by handling student applications, class registration, academic records, major changes, transcripts, and graduation.
-It focuses on four main groups—Students, Registrars, Faculty, and Administration— Using a Data-Flow Diagram, Entity-Relationship Diagram, and a Use-Case Diagram .
+It focuses on four main groups—Students, Registrars, Faculty, and Administration.
+Using a Data-Flow Diagram, Entity-Relationship Diagram, and a Use-Case Diagram .
 The goal is to improve efficiency, reduce mistakes, and create a user-friendly system for students, teachers, and administrators.

 ---